crest-cassia/xsub/README.md

       - "queued" means the job is in queue.
       - "running" means the job is running.
       - "finished" means the job is finished or the job is not found.
-    - "log_paths" fileds has an array of paths to scheduler log files.
-- when job_id is not given, the output format is not defined.
+- when job_id is not given, it prints the status of all jobs.
-    - it usually prints the output of `qsub` command.
+    - output format is not defined.
+It usually prints the output of `qsub` command.

 - **example**